mschmulen/connecting-sencha-extjs-node/README.md

 slc is a simple command line helper for node applications you can install it on your system by installing it to your global npm cache by running `npm install -g strong-cli` from the terminal.

-###Initializing StrongLoop LoopBack and Sencha extjs
+###Initializing StrongLoop LoopBack and Sencha Ext JS

 Using the slc command line and Sencha Cmd it’s very easy to scaffold a Node server with a Sencha Ext JS boilerplate application.